-For Gajić, this is a dream come true.
+For Gajić, working with sharks is a dream come true.
 He grew up in the country of Yugoslavia.
 He never lived near the ocean.
-Yet, he was fascinated by the sea and what lived in it.
-He vowed to one day swim with sharks.
+Yet, he was curious about the sea and what lived in it.
+He wanted to swim with sharks.
+Now he does!

-Gajić examines a deep-water rough shark in the lab.
+Gajić looks at a deep-water rough shark in the lab.

 Under the Microscope

-Most tissue samples are taken from already-dead sharks.
-These come in the form of bycatch.
-That’s when a shark is accidentally caught in a fisher’s net and killed.
-When this happens, local fishers call Gajić.
+Gajić takes samples from already-dead sharks.
+The sharks come from fishers.
+Sometimes, a shark is accidentally caught in a fisher’s net and killed.
+When this happens, they bring them to Gajić.